-The SIP is designed to meet the requirements of Section 35 (as amended) of the Pensions Act 1995 ("the Act"), and the Occupational Pension Schemes (Investment) Regulations 2005 (as amended) and the Pension Regulator's guidance for defined benefit pension schemes (issued March 2017, as amended).
+The SIP is designed to meet the requirements of Section 35 (as amended) of the Pensions Act 1995 ("the Act"), the Occupational Pension Schemes (Investment) Regulations 2005 ("the Regulations"), the Pension Regulator's guidance for defined benefit pension schemes (March 2017) and the Occupational Pension Schemes (Charges and Governance) Regulations 2015 (specifically in relation to the DC section of the Scheme).

 This SIP has been prepared after obtaining and considering written professional advice from Lane Clark & Peacock LLP ("LCP"), the Scheme's investment adviser, whom the Trustee believes to be suitably qualified and experienced to provide such advice.
-The advice takes into account the suitability of investments including the need for diversification, given the circumstances of the Scheme, and the principles contained in this SIP.
-The Trustee has consulted with the relevant employer in producing this SIP.
+The advice takes into account the suitability of investments and the need for diversification, given the circumstances of the Scheme and the overall investment objectives of the Trustee, which are set out in this SIP.